mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 ... for those interested.

 Let's walk through the above structure in a mathematical formalism, to develop some confidence.
-I'll be using the [Coq theorem proover][Coq] to aid in stating and proving some properties of the combinator.
+I'll be using the [Coq theorem prover][Coq] to aid me in stating and proving some properties of the combinator.

 [Coq]: https://en.wikipedia.org/wiki/Coq